kodrepritee/tdportal/readME.md

 ```

-For local developmet for frontend
+- For local development for frontend
 ```
   cd tdportalinterface
   npm install